 How is the scholarship distributed to a group of students?

 If a group of students receives a Spirit of Youth Award, instead of an individual scholarship, a grant will be given to the group as a whole.

 I was nominated for Spirit of Youth recognition and received a certificate.
 Does this mean I won the Spirit of Youth award?

 All nominees receive a certificate from Spirit of Youth, but this does not mean you’ve been selected for a Spirit of Youth Award.
-All nominations are reviewed by our teen advisory council in January and 11 award recipients are selected.
+All nominations are reviewed by our teen advisory council in January and 8 award recipients and 8 runner-sup are selected.
 Those award recipients will be notified in February.

 I was featured in a Spirit of Youth radio story.
 How can I listen to it?